esphome/esphome-docs/guides/getting_started_hassio.rst

 basic "node" by use of the Home Assistant add-on.

 But first, here's a very quick introduction to how ESPHome works:
 ESPHome is a *tool* which aims to make managing your ESP boards as simple as possible.
-It reads in a YAML configuration file (just like Home Assistant) and creates a custom firmware binary which it installs on your ESP device.
+It reads in a YAML configuration file (just like Home Assistant) and creates custom firmware which it installs on your ESP device.
 Devices or sensors added in ESPHome's configuration will automatically show up in Home Assistant's UI.

 Installation
 ------------